 - For blended popsicles: Add the cream mixture to the food processor/blender and pulse until just combined.
 Divide between 10 popsicle molds and freeze until set, about 4 hours.
 After 30 minutes, place a popsicle stick in each pop, and continue freezing.

 - For layered/swirled popsicles: Spoon a tablespoon or two of the strawberry puree into the bottom of each popsicle mold.
 Top with a bit of the coconut cream, and continue layering until all the molds are evenly filled.
 Freeze until set, about 4 hours.
 After 30 minutes, place a popsicle stick in each pop, and continue freezing.

 - To remove the popsicles: Place the popsicle mold in a large pot of warm water for 10-15 seconds, then pull gently on each popsicle stick until the pops release.

-Using coconut milk keeps these pops vegan, but feel free to use whatever dairy you have on hand.
-Greek yogurt or heavy cream or buttermilk are all good choices, but look for full-fat/whole milk options, for the creamiest popsicles.
+- Using coconut milk keeps these pops vegan, but feel free to use whatever dairy you have on hand.
+Greek yogurt, heavy whipping cream, or buttermilk are all good choices.